couchbase/query/README.md

      $ mkdir bin pkg
      $ cd $GOPATH/src/github.com/couchbase/

 Clone the git repo into the current working directory, to get the source, so as to be able to make a build.
 This clones it into query:

      $ git clone https://github.com/couchbase/query query
      $ cd query
      $ ./build.sh

 All the builds exist in their respective directories.
 You can find the cbq and cbq-engine binaries in the shell and server directories.

-###Creating a local build using local json files:
+### Creating a local build using local json files:

-####Pre-requisites:
+#### Pre-requisites:
 cbq-engine binary
 cbq binary
 Data sample set zip file(sample set of json documents)

-####Steps to run :
+#### Steps to run:
 1. Create a directory

         $ mkdir ~/sample_build/tutorial/data